-In Minnesota, all babies under one year old, and all babies under 20 lbs in weight, must ride in a rear-facing infant or convertible car seat, in the back seat of the car.
+In Minnesota, all babies under 1-year-old and all children less than 20 pounds in weight must ride in a rear-facing infant or convertible car seat in the back seat of the car.

-After a baby's first birthday, and when the baby weighs more than 20 lbs, they must ride in a car seat or booster until their eighth birthday, or are 4'9" or taller.
+After a baby's first birthday and when the baby weighs more than 20 pounds, he or she must ride in a car seat or booster until his or her eighth birthday or are 4-foot-9-inches or taller.

-Then, they recommend that toddlers and preschoolers ride in a car seat with a five-point harness as long as possible.
+Then, the Academy recommends that toddlers and preschoolers ride in a car seat with a five-point harness as long as possible.

-Once a child has outgrown their child seat, the AAP recommends that they ride in a booster seat until they are big enough for adult seat belts to fit them properly.
-The AAP recommends booster seats for all children under 4'9" and that booster seats be used until the child is somewhere between 8 and 12 years of age.
+Once a child has outgrown his or her child seat, the Academy recommends that he or she rides in a booster seat until the child is big enough for adult seat belts to fit properly.
+The academy recommends booster seats for all children under 4-foot-9 and that booster seats be used until the child is somewhere between 8 and 12 years of age.